 Having benefitted from a £4 million restoration in 2006 the St. George's now has air conditioning in every public room and bedroom and holds four AA stars.
 It has a formal restaurant and bedrooms are tastefully decorated in a modern style.
 There's no pool, and there's no garage, so off-street parking here is very limited, but the hotel is close to our overnight locked parking in the Victoria Centre.

-All our rooms here are contemporary in style and well furnished with TVs en-suite bathrooms, and comfortable beds.
+All bedrooms here are contemporary in style and well furnished with air conditioning, TV, en-suite bathrooms, and comfortable beds.
 Standard rooms are smaller and have a limited view.
 De luxe rooms are larger and some have sea views.

 The smallest hotel at which we stay, Osborne House enjoys a waterside location near the entrance to Llandudno's famous pier, just a hundred metres from the start line in Llandudno.